Introduction

 Tax Benefits for Primary Residence

-• In the USA and Australia, living in your primary residence for a defined period can provide significant tax-free returns on capital gains.
+- In both Australia and the United States, living in your primary residence for a defined period can mean significant tax-free capital gains.
+Understand the rules in your jurisdiction before deciding.

 Negative Gearing Explained